 Ships are highly customisable.
 They can be built from components that you have chosen to research.
 Players can then create 3D ship blueprints where they can use their researched components.

 There are many things which can be customised, for example the hull, engines, shields, weapons, various internal modules, sensors and special devices offering unique abilities.
 Once a blueprint has been created it can be used to construct a ship in a shipyard.

 What resources are there and what purposes do they serve?

 Outside of your homeworld, it will be quite rare that a single planet – or even a star system – has an abundance of all four materials.
-Therefore, both exploration and transportation are required to bring back these resources to your properties tasked with constructing ships, weapons, structures, etc. Clearly this opens up all sorts of gameplay opportunities: exploring, expanding, protecting supply routes and major centres of construction, as well as disrupting enemy routes.
+Therefore, both exploration and transportation are required to bring back these resources to your planets tasked with constructing ships, weapons, structures, etc. Clearly this opens up all sorts of gameplay opportunities: exploring, expanding, protecting supply routes and major centers of construction, as well as disrupting enemy routes.